-Figure: Executive management organisational structure
+Figure: Executive management organisational structure as at 31 December 2018.

 B.1.2 Role of the Board

 The Board's key purpose is to ensure the Company's prosperity by directing the Company's affairs, acting in the best interest of the shareholder and recognising Company obligations to third parties.
 In particular, the Board shall provide effective, prudent and ethical oversight of the Company and its subsidiaries.